reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ---

-In this exercise, you have created a notebook and trained a machine learning model.
-You used Scikit-Learn to train the model and MLflow to track it´s performance.
+In this exercise, you have created a notebook and trained a machine-learning model.
+You used Scikit-Learn to train the model and MLflow to track its performance.

 ---
 Continue to page 7 ...